 Traditional Italian meals separate the starches from the proteins, so your secondo will usually arrive on a plate by itself; just the meat or fish, with no side dishes automatically included.
 If you want vegetables or potatoes, you need to order them from the contorni section.
 This is an odd thing for some travelers, but it’s just how Italian meals are served.
 Paying attention to these details can help you avoid surprises when your plate arrives.

-What are Contorni?
+What Are Contorni?

 Contorni means “side dishes.”
 These are usually vegetables, potatoes, or salads designed to go alongside your secondo.
 Contorni could be anything from grilled vegetables and roasted potatoes to simple salads or sautéed spinach.
 I always find it helpful to check which vegetables are in season, because Italian kitchens really celebrate fresh local produce.
 Some restaurants will offer a daily special for contorni based on the morning market, giving you a chance to try something new each time.